-High fidelity graded asphalt / tarmac analogue.
-Providing for exacting realism and the ability to create urban roads, rural highways and airport runways without compromise.
+High fidelity graded asphalt analogue.
+Providing for exacting realism and the ability to create motorway surfaces and major urban highways without compromise.

 Researched, Developed and Manufactured in the UK.